hhrecode001/Anime-Face-DCGAN/README.md

 # Anime-Face-DCGAN
-DCGAN model for anime face generator
+**DCGAN model for anime face generator**

+Deep Convolutional Generative Adversarial Network (DC-GAN) is wide known deep learning architechture for image generating.
+This project utilize DCGAN for anime style face generating.
+The result is in the `/result` directory.

 ## Lore
 1. https://learnopencv.com/deep-convolutional-gan-in-pytorch-and-tensorflow/